hirekieran/Accessible-Resume/README.md

 ## Overview

-The Employment Resume Web Application is a user-friendly online tool designed to create and manage personal resumes.
+The Employment Resume Web Application is a user-friendly online one-page template designed to create and manage personal resumes.
 It allows users to easily input their professional information, work experiences, educational background, and additional certifications and licenses.
 The application aims to help individuals efficiently generate well-structured resumes, enhancing their job application process.

 ## Benefits